 Prana is present at places above and below Kundalini: mouth, nose, throat, navel, and big toes of the feet.

 The Udana resides in all the joints.
-Samana pervades all parts of the body including hands and legs.
+Samana pervades all parts of the body including the hands and legs.

 It moves the food getting converted into chyle and others.
 It maintains dynamic warmth throughout the body.
 Also, it moves through the pathways of 72,000 Nadis and distributes the vital warmth and five Vayus that came from the skin, bones, and others.